AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 ## Insights Gained

-Learned how to validate data at the SQL layer before loading into Power BI, catching currency inconsistencies and null product codes early prevented downstream errors in every measure
+1. Learned how to validate data at the SQL layer before loading into Power BI, catching currency inconsistencies and null product codes early prevented downstream errors in every measure.

-Understood how `ALL()` in DAX unlocks contribution % calculations by intentionally ignoring filter context Saw firsthand how `SAMEPERIODLASTYEAR()` requires a properly structured date dimension table; without it, the Revenue LY measure returns blank
+2. Understood how `ALL()` in DAX unlocks contribution % calculations by intentionally ignoring filter context Saw firsthand how `SAMEPERIODLASTYEAR()` requires a properly structured date dimension table; without it, the Revenue LY measure returns blank

-Recognised that the most impactful dashboard insight (Bengaluru's –20.8% margin) only became visible because three separate measures were placed side by side, no single measure tells that story alone
+3. Recognised that the most impactful dashboard insight (Bengaluru's –20.8% margin) only became visible because three separate    measures were placed side by side; no single measure tells that story alone.

-Appreciated that data cleaning decisions (like creating `new_sales_amount` for currency standardisation) are not cosmetic.
+4. Appreciated that data cleaning decisions (like creating `new_sales_amount` for currency standardisation) are not cosmetic.
  They directly determine whether the ₹985M headline figure is accurate or misleading